 Prior to supplementing with cod liver oil, the rats experienced elevated plasma glucose (sugar) levels and high triacylglycerol and high cholesterol concentrations in their blood.
 Cod liver oil helped manage the rats’ weight gain and entirely prevented plasma lipid abnormalities while also controlling insulin sensitivity and other factors.

-At the beginning of the 20th century, scientists established that cod liver oil was a natural “antirachitic,” which meant thousands of mothers began forcefully spoon-feeding the stuff to unwilling children!
+At the beginning of the 20th century, scientists established that cod liver oil was a natural “antirachitic,” which meant thousands of mothers began forcefully spoon-feeding the stuff to unwilling children to avoid painful rickets.
 Cod liver oil use is associated with a reduction in pain, joint stiffness and swelling in patients with arthritis and other inflammatory conditions.
+(11)

 9. Improves Brain Function

-Regularly supplementing with fish oil for depression has been associated with lower risks for depressive symptoms, due to both the higher intake of essential omega-3 fats and vitamin D.
+Regularly supplementing with fish oil as a natural remedy for depression has been associated with lower risks for depressive symptoms, due to both the higher intake of essential omega-3 fats and vitamin D. (21)

 10. Helps Maintain Bone Health

 Vitamin D is important for building and maintaining strong bones.
 Studies show that women who live in cold, northerly latitudes and don’t get enough sunlight tend to produce less vitamin D, which increases the risk for bone turnover, bone loss, fractures and also obesity.
-Vitamin D supplementation, including from cod liver oil, has been associated with a significantly lower risk of bone fractures and might help naturally prevent osteoporosis from developing.
+(26)

 11. Fights Ulcers

-The Best Kind of Cod Liver Oil to Buy and Dosage
+The Best Kind of Cod Liver Oil to Buy + Proper Dosage

 Are There Any Risks or Side Effects?

-Omega-6 fatty acids aren’t inherently bad for you and play an important role in immune system function, so too much cod liver oil can actually cause harm.
-That’s because omega-3 fatty acids suppress inflammation and omega-6 fatty acids promote inflammation, but we need some of both.
+Omega-3 fatty acids suppress inflammation and omega-6 fatty acids promote inflammation, and we need some of both.
 This delicate relationship keeps your immune system working properly so you produce “defense mechanisms” against posed threats (toxins, bacteria, pathogens) when you need to, but don’t become overly inflamed in the process.

 In general, the best way to achieve balance is by getting your omega-3s from food sources like wild-caught fish (such as salmon), grass-fed or pasture-raised meat or cage-free eggs.
-Nuts and seeds are also good choices but supply a different kind of omega-3 known as ALA, while animal sources provide the preferred types called EPA and DHA.
+Nuts and seeds are also good choices but supply a different, plant-based kind of omega-3 known as ALA, while animal sources provide the preferred types called EPA and DHA.
+Only about one percent of ALA converts to EPA, which your body can actually use, so if you’re following a vegan diet or similar, it’s important to get as much ALA as possible.

 If you’re consuming wild-caught fish a couple of times a week and have a diet high in pastured animal fats and plant-based omega-3 foods, then taking an omega-3 supplement might not be totally necessary.
 However, the average person can really benefit from supplementing and eating well.